-Below are examples of some of our publications.
+Below are examples of RDA work products and publications.

 Driven by a large body of research, probation departments across the country are under transformation, implementing new strategies and processes including evidence-based practices and community-based services, and placing increased emphasis on rehabilitation and youth development as a means for promoting public safety.
 As part of RDA’s work with the Los Angeles County Probation Department, this study reviews best practices in probation from across the country.